H4w4k4/LNA_1MHz/README.md

 # Building it
 The complete production files are available.
 The PCB is a 4-layer 102 x 82.6mm.
 Every components is hand solderable.
 The LNA is powered by 6x AA batteries.
+Use the Gerber "housing_Lid_Drill" for drilling the holes in the housing cover.

 Total BOM cost is ~160USD + PCB + shipping.